erikaris/til/webscraping.md

 1. start with double slash `//`.
 Next element use single slash `/`.
 2. specify class, id, css, position, count, etc using **predicate** `[...]`.
+3. provide special predicated functions which are unavailable in the `css selectors` version:
+    1. position() --> to select element located in certain position.
+    2. count() --> select element that has certain number of children/siblings/etc.
+    3. text() --> select element that has certain text.

 ### css selectors vs xpath